-Given we're now witnessing the world of "alternative facts," it's even more important to consider how evidence is presented in advice papers, so we can avoid descending to these lows.
+Given we're now witnessing the world of alternative facts, it's worth commenting on how evidence is presented in advice papers, so we can avoid descending to these lows.

 Of course, this has been a subject of debate for some time.
 It was Mark Twain who popularised the saying "lies, damn lies and statistics" in the early 1900s - attributing this to the British Prime Minister Benjamin Disraeli.
-This, of course, focussed on the selective use of statistics to help boost an argument.
+This, of course, focused on the selective use of statistics to help boost an argument.
 A tactic we've all no doubt seen, but hopefully not contributed to!

-In this Masterclass, we focus not so much on the theoretical underpinnings of the science of knowledge (or epistemology), but on the practical issues of how to assess and present evidence in your advice papers.
-The trick is to present the evidence fairly, in a way which is easy to understand, but so as to identify its short comings.
+In this Masterclass, we focus not so much on the theoretical underpinnings of the science of knowledge (or epistemology), but on how to assess and present evidence in your advice papers.
+The trick is to fairly present the evidence, in a way which is easy to understand, but also to identify the short comings associated with that research.